SpikingNeurons/_toolcraft_/.readme/packaging.md

 ```

-## bump2version
+## versioning

 This helps to version.
+Note that poetry uses bump2version

 Note: Once pypi is updated you can never use the same version number even if you